CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 1. Go to the Summary tab, and you will find the **Snyk report** under the *Snyk tab*.

    ![](images/93.png)

+1. Go to the Azure portal and search for **Microsoft Defender for Cloud**.

+1. In the Microsoft Defender for Cloud dashboard, navigate to the **Recommendations** section.

+1. Look for recommendations under **Secure development practices** or **Dependency management**.
+These recommendations should now reflect the integration with Snyk.

+1. Specifically, the recommendation to use secure development practices will highlight the importance of dependency management and regular vulnerability scans.

 ## **Task 8: Role of Defender Cloud Security Posture Management (DCSPM)**